jnannni/Hanoi_Tower/README.md

 # Tower of Hanoi
-A web-based version of a famous "Tower of Hanoi" game (primary focus on keyboard controls).
+A web-based version of a famous "Tower of Hanoi" game (primary focus on keyboard controls; Vanilla JavaScript).
 My main goal was to refresh my coding skills/memory and to do something new.
-I had fun trying some pixel art for the first time, and I plan to keep doing it.
+I had fun trying pixel art for the first time and I plan to keep doing it.
 Here are some examples of me trying to make some stone texture (a background sprite and a button container):

 ![pixel art sprite 1](arts/stone_wall_sprite.png)